hightekvagabond/gypsys-cli-tools/system/modular-monitoring/modules/README.md

-    --start-time TIME   Set monitoring start time for analysis --end-time TIME     Set monitoring end time for analysis --status            Show detailed status information instead of monitoring --help              Show this help message
+    --start-time TIME   Set monitoring start time for analysis --end-time TIME     Set monitoring end time for analysis --status            Show detailed status information instead of monitoring --description       Show a short description of what this module monitors --list-autofixes    List autofix scripts that this module uses --help              Show this help message

 EXAMPLES: